-The Ordinals API is a protocol that allows for Bitcoin inscriptions based on Ordinal theory.
-It provides a service that indexes Bitcoin Ordinals data and offers a REST API to access and query this data.
+The Ordinals API provides a service that indexes Bitcoin Ordinals data and offers a REST API to access and query this data.

 To explore the detailed documentation for the API endpoints, request and response formats, you can refer to the OpenAPI specification.